-1. Introduction
+Introduction

-This document was developed for the Capital City Development Corporation as a guide for future parking structure design in Downtown Boise.
+This document has been developed for the Capital City Development Corporation as a guide for future parking structure design in Downtown Boise.
 It contains information to help developers and designers incorporate parking structure components into proposed projects.
 The concepts presented will help produce functional, well-designed and patron friendly parking structures that will become valued infrastructure elements for the Downtown.
 The concepts are presented so that common design mistakes can be avoided by being addressed early in the design process.
-The document should be periodically updated to reflect state-of-the-art parking design practices and principles.
+The document is based on internal Guidelines for Functional Parking Design and should be periodically updated to reflect state-of-the-art parking design practices and principles.
+It includes the following categories: